lucidworks/simple-category-extraction-component/README.md

 Solr Search Component that filters incoming query looking for category terms identified by a white list.
 Changes the query from q=foo bar to q=bar fq=category:foo if the keyword 'foo' is a instance of 'category'.

+To use this code, you will need to have Solr downloaded and installed.
+The latest released version is 4.10.3 (Solr 5.0 should be out soon, this code has not been tested with 5.0 yet).

+Compile the code by running Maven (if you don't have this, you will need to download it from Apache) from the directory that you downloaded this plugin code to:

+>mvn package

+This will generate a jar file in the ./target directory called category-extraction-component-1.0-SNAPSHOT.jar

+Copy this to the solr/lib folder in your solr directory (actually <where you downloaded solr>/example/solr/lib.
+If this 'lib' folder doesn't exist (and it won't for a new install), create it first then copy the jar file into it.

 =============================
 Configuration:

-For example, to create a category extractor for 'color' this would configure the search component in solrconfig.xml:
+For example, to create a category extractor for 'color' this would configure the search component in solrconfig.xml.
+You will need to modify the solrconfig.xml to do this, open this file in a text editor - or XML editor if you have one.
+The file is located in <solr install dir>/example/solr/collection1/conf).

+Add these elements:

 <pre>
 &lt;searchComponent name="colorExtractor" class="com.lucidworks.solr.query.CategoryExtractionComponent" >